shsagir/play-area-sync/docs/app.md

 * [When and how to scale](/scaling) - help article about scaling
 * [fortrabbit VS Digital Ocean](http://www.fortrabbit.com/why-not-digitalocean) - marketing article comparing fortrabbit with VPS hosting

+## FAQ

+### Can i change the App URL later on?

+Sorry that is not possible as it as an identifier for many services.

+### I want to reuse an App URL but the name unavailable

+After 7 days you can reuse the App URL.